liorksh/FlinkBasicDemo/README.md

 ![run the project](images/project-run.png)

-If you have compilation problems or runtime errors, please refer to the Troubleshooting clause.
+If you encounter compilation problems or runtime errors, please refer to the Troubleshooting clause.

 ## Troubleshooting